berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Edit Table: When adding a row should scroll the table to make the row added visible.
 * Editable Table: When last row is still empty need to disable add row as an optional parameter.
 * Editable Table: Add a way to group multiple widgets in a single cell when the table would otherwise be too wide.
-* DONE: JOE:2020-02-01: Editable Table: To allow resort we need to be able to replace the table in the div container  which means we need to be able to render it without the container so we can to a toDiv into that container.
 * Demo Dental Claim:  When user enters any portion of a procedure code or  description of code show list of codes 5  that could fit.
 Implement as re-usable functionality.
 * Editable Table: Demonstrate alternating color bands in table widget.
 * Editable Table: Demonstrate repeated headers in a table widget